vladyslavpanas/vladyslavpanas/README.md

 Hello!
 My name is Vladyslav Panas.
-I am from Ternopil National Technic University taking BS Software Engineering.
+I am a student from Ukraine.

 📌 About Me

-👨‍💻 I am a first-year BS Software Engineering student at Ternopil National Technical University.
+👨‍💻 I am from Ternopil National Technical University taking BS Software Engineering.

 💡 Passionate about learning C++ programming.